Colored Pencil on Black Paper: Techniques, Tips, and Inspiration

 Using white pastel on black paper

-This picture is currently still unfinished and stored in Peter's 'to do' file.
+Currently, the picture remains unfinished and is stored in Peter's "to do" file.

 blocking out the white buildings